Notice to Clients Regarding Change of Jurisdiction

 - Wire Repair Fees – A wire repair fee will be assessed if an incoming wire transfer is not executed in proper MT103 format, meaning information is missing, misplaced, incorrect, or a combination.
 You are responsible for monitoring your Online Banking transactions, and if you are assessed a wire repair fee, that you read the reason and rectify the formatting issue with the sending bank for your future transfers.

-We hope this helps and if you encounter wiring issues, please contact your Private Banker or e-mail [email protected] with the information above.
+We hope this helps and if you encounter wiring issues, please contact our Client Services team by sending a message through your online banking account, calling +1-888-527-4041, or e-mailing [email protected] with the information above.

 What are the trading commissions for brokerage?